NIMADITH-LMH/Noughts-and-Crosses-Mobile-Game/README.md

-# Tik Tak Toe Mobile Game
+# Noughts and Crosses Mobile Game
  Enjoy a classic Tic-Tac-Toe game with a sleek design and smooth gameplay.
 Play solo against a or challenge a friend in two-player mode.
 Fun, fast, and engaging! 🎮✨

  A fun and interactive mobile game built for smooth and engaging gameplay.
 Designed with an elegant and responsive UI, the game offers both single-player and two-player modes. while multiplayer mode allows friendly competition.
 Built with Kotlin, this app ensures a seamless and optimized gaming experience.
-Whether you're looking for a quick game to pass the time or a competitive challenge, this Tic-Tac-Toe app is perfect for all ages.
+Whether you're looking for a quick game to pass the time or a competitive challenge, this Noughts and Crosses app is perfect for all ages.

-A modern and engaging Tic-Tac-Toe game built with Kotlin and Android Studio, offering both single-player and multiplayer modes.
-The game features a sleek and intuitive UI, providing an enjoyable experience for players of all ages.

 # Features